Marcus Semien Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.83).
+- The Athletics have a 5.82 team ERA that ranks last among all league pitching staffs.

-- Athletics pitchers combine to give up 154 total home runs at a clip of 1.4 per game (fifth-most in baseball).
+- Athletics pitchers combine to allow 154 total home runs at a rate of 1.4 per game (fifth-most in baseball).

-- The lefty's last appearance was on Wednesday against the Los Angeles Dodgers, when he threw 3 2/3 innings, surrendering four earned runs while allowing only one hit.
+- The lefty last pitched on Friday against the Los Angeles Dodgers, when he went five innings, allowing two earned runs while giving up six hits.

-- The 25-year-old has amassed an ERA of 6.52, with 9.1 strikeouts per nine innings, in 25 games this season.
-Opponents are hitting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.